Tim Murdoch

 2006

-One is Better, Dam, Stuhltrager Gallery, Brooklyn, New York
+One is Better, Dam Stuhltrager Gallery, Brooklyn, NY.

 2005

-Inside Out, Sculpture and Installations by Tim Murdoch, Montserrat College of Art, Beverly MA.
+Inside Out, Sculpture and Installations by Tim Murdoch, Solo Show, Montserrat College of Art, Beverly, MA.

 2004